 The global demand for agricultural products seems to be increasing at an unprecedented rate.
 Despite the rising population, labor shortages have become a major bottleneck for agricultural production today.
 The reasons for this include an aging farmer population and rapid urbanization.
 On top of that, harvesting high-value crops such as apples, tomatoes, and broccoli is often physically taxing, time-consuming and expensive.
 This is where harvesting robots come in.

 There is a strong need for increased automation and robotization in the farming industry to meet growing demands and compensate for labor shortages.
 In addition to the labor and cost savings, there are even more advantages to turning to harvest robots.
 Whereas humans have varying operational quality, harvesting robots can work consistently with no individual or temporal differences.
 On top of that, harvesting robots can also inspect the crop to detect diseases and monitor crop development, allowing for more efficient farm management and optimizing the food-production chain.

-Robots for Harvest Harvesting can be a very difficult task for robots since they must be gentle enough not to damage fruits and veggies.
+Harvesting can be a very difficult task for robots since they must be gentle enough not to damage fruits and veggies.
 That being said, harvesting robots already exist and are highly effective at their jobs.